wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### Management Group Policies

+1. Navigate to the "Policy" blade.
+2. Definitions

    In Azure, policies are for evaluating compliance among Resources and their properties, not to control access to resources.

    <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course/categories/4743678/posts/8980104">VIDEO</a>:
-   Policies can be assigned to scopes to limit what can be assigned to management levels and change what has been assigned:
+   Policies can be assigned to <strong>scopes</strong> to limit what can be assigned to management levels and change what has been assigned:

-   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects">Policy effects</a> include Append, Audit, Deny, Modify, etc. In preview are Enforce OPA (Open Policy Agent) Constraint and Enforce Rego Policy.
+   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects">Policy effects</a> include Append, Audit, Deny, Modify, etc. Also: Enforce OPA (Open Policy Agent) Constraint and Enforce Rego Policy.

-1. Navigate to the Policy blade.
-2. Definitions
 3. Select a category from Categories dropdown.

    For example: Require a tag and its value on resources

-   NOTE: Tags do not cascade via inheritance like permissions unless a policy allows that.
+   REMEMBER: Tags do not cascade via inheritance like permissions unless a policy allows that.

    To do remediation, define a Managed Identity.

+    <a name="Devices"></a>

+    ### Devices on AAD

+    A "Registered" device is personally owned and signed in with a personal Microsoft or local account.
+It can access mobile and Windows 10 but not Windows Servers.

+    A "Joined" device exists only in the cloud to access Windows 10 and Windows Server 2019 VMs.

+    A "Hybrid" AAD joined device can access on-prem Windows 7, 8.1, 10 and Server 2008 or newer.

+    ### Role Assignments

+    REMEMBER: Actions are also called "Operations" at different Scopes.

+15. See "Your role"?
+"Global Admin"

+16. <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
+    Click "+ Add" to create a new Tenant.

+    PROTIP: Tenant Type "Azure Active Directory" by itself is actually "B2B" = Business to (2) Business.
+"B2C" means Business to (2) Consumers, or connection to External Identities on LinkedIn, Google, Facebook, etc.

+17. Cancel out by searching for AAD again.

+    Various roles can be can be defined for a tenant - LIMIT: Up to 2,000 roles per individual tenant.

+    READ: <a target="_blank" href="https://medium.com/microsoftazure/how-to-perform-role-assignments-on-azure-resources-from-an-azure-devops-pipeline-c9f4dc10d0a4">Role Assignments on Azure Resources from Azure Pipelines</a>

 ### Summary